bilalkhan7/Binary-Visualized-Stopwatch/README.md

 Bilal Ahmad Khan, Najib Ullah and Muhammad Abeer Akmal

 ### Description
 A stopwatch is developed which displays the time in binary notation.
 The clock uses the format mm:ss (minutes:seconds).
-Green LEDs are used to display minutes.
-Red LEDs are used to display seconds .
+Green LEDs are used to display seconds.
+Red LEDs are used to display minutes.
 There are two buttons in the hardware for start/stop and reset the stopwatch.

 ### Components Required
 1. Arduino Mega